More Useful Stuff

 “I slapped some paper tape on under my ankle last week, as the dress shoes I was wearing otherwise always gave me a blister in the same spot every time,” Dr. Lipman says.

 Your move?
-Cover your blister-prone areas with 1-inch pieces of paper tape every time before you run or hike.
+Cover your blister-prone areas with 3cm of paper tape every time before you run or hike.
 Do it when you break in a new pair of shoes like slipons, Oxfords, or sandals, and stop once they start feeling comfortable.

 If you’re not sure which parts of your feet are most susceptible, try taping your toes, heel, instep, or outstep—the most common locations for blisters in the study.